 Riffice played one day after winning the title in the Eddie Herr International Championships on hard courts in Bradenton, Fla.

 The Orange Bowl is the most prestigious non-Grand Slam junior tournament in the world.
-The Junior Orange Bowl, for boys and girls 14s and 12s, is scheduled for Dec.
-17-23 at various sites in the Miami area.
+The Junior Orange Bowl, for boys and girls 14s and 12s,

 Also advancing in the girls 18s at the Orange Bowl was Michaela Gordon of Saratoga in the Bay Area.
 Gordon, another 15-year-old, topped Destanee Aiava of Australia 6-1, 7-5 to set up a match against fourth-seeded Anna Kalinskaya of Russia.